Letitia Marion Hamilton

-Letitia Marion Hamilton (30 July 1878 - 11 August 1964) was an Irish landscape artist and Olympic bronze medallist.
+Letitia Marion Hamilton (30 July 1878 - 11 August 1964) was an Irish landscape artist.
+She was awarded a bronze medal in the Art competitions at the 1948 Summer Olympics.

 Life

 Letitia Marion Hamilton was born in Hamwood House, County Meath on 30 July 1878.
 She was the daughter of Charles Robert Hamilton and Louisa Caroline Elizabeth Brooke.
 She attended Alexandra College.
 Letitia and her sister Eva were great-granddaughters of the artist Marianne-Caroline Hamilton, and cousins of watercolourist Rose Maynard Barton.
 The sisters' father could only afford one dowry, so Letitia and Eva remained unmarried, with their artistic careers helping to support the household.
 Both Hamilton and her sister studied at the Dublin Metropolitan School of Art under William Orpen.
 Hamilton studied enamelling there also, winning a silver medal in 1912 by both the School and the Board of Education National Commission.
 Her work showed elements of Art Nouveau, foreshadowing her later modernist leanings.
 Hamilton also studied in Belgium with Frank Brangwyn and the Slade School of Fine Art.